facebookresearch/fairseq/examples/quant_noise/README.md

     --restore-file path/to/trained/lm/with/quant/noise \
     --max-update 4500
 ```
+If you have less capacity or if your distributed training freezes, try reducing  `--max-tokens` and  `--tokens-per-sample` (this will likely reduce the quantized accuracy a bit).

-### Looking to reproduce the Vision results in the paper?
+## 4. Looking to reproduce the Vision results in the paper?

 We are working on open sourcing our code as part of ClassyVision.
 Please check back.

-## Having an issue or have a question?
+## 5. Having an issue or have a question?

 Please open an issue in this repository with the details of your question.
 Thanks!